tomshlomo/rust-with-via/book/src/schedule.md

 * Steeper learning curve
 * Slower compilation times
-* Immature ecosystem in certain domains he remaining portion of Day 2 followed the original course schedule, except for replacing the last [ROT13](https://google.github.io/comprehensive-rust/std-traits/exercise.html) exercise with our
+* Immature ecosystem in certain domains

+The remaining portion of Day 2 followed the original course schedule, except for replacing the last [ROT13](https://google.github.io/comprehensive-rust/std-traits/exercise.html) exercise with our
 [Inventory](inventory)